-ystem Restart
+System Restart

-Click Restart to have the a device perform a software restart.
-The SYS(or PWR) LED blinks as the device restarts and
+e perform a software restart.
+The SYS (or PWR) LED blinks as the device restarts and art is successful.

-then stays steady on if the e restart is successful.
 Wait a minute before logging into the device again.

-10 - 10 M

 Restart

 CHAPTER 21 Sys OP Mode

 The Sys OP Mode (System Operation Mode) function lets you configure select the device operation mode: Router or Access Point.